-The life cycle of African Golden Cats (Caracal aurata) is poorly known and the few records are from captive cats - summarised as follows:
+The life cycle of African Golden Cats (Caracal aurata) is poorly known, and the few records are from captive cats:

 African Golden Cat Reproduction

 African Golden Cats are very difficult to study in their habitat of dense forests of Central Africa, so there is minimal research on these cats.

 From the few cats that have been kept in captivity - gestation (pregnancy) is two and a half months with two kittens in a litter and weaning is at six weeks.
 Female sexual maturity is at eleven months and males at eighteen months with a lifespan of up to twelve years.

 Natural mortality of African Golden Cats by leopard predation has been recorded; and accidental or intentional poaching for the bushmeat trade are human-induced causes of mortality.